mattl1598/Project-Bookworm/writeup.md

 | School Details Init|Initialising the school details view object.|Opens the School Details View in new school mode for creating a new school or selecting an existing school|Homepage.|School Details View.|

 #### Function Modules
-Some of the modules I've written only contain functions and algorithms that other parts of the program can import and use.
+Some of the modules written only contain functions and algorithms that other parts of the program can import and use.

-The function modules that I've written are:
+The function modules that I have written are:
 * books_api
 * gui
 * img2gif